-No longer forced to bear heavy loads, or walk on hot pavement, these majestic creatures are finally able to spend their days happily, with frequent baths, a nutritious diet, and good veterinary care.
-The center is full of natural vegetation with enough open fields around for their daily walks and several trees available to scratch themselves, thus making it closest to the natural habitat of the elephants.
-Water pools have been provided to the elephants with the free access for them to bath and play in the water, at will.
+No longer forced to bear heavy loads, or walk on hot pavements, these majestic creatures are finally able to spend their days happily, with frequent baths, a nutritious diet, and good veterinary care.
+The centre is full of natural vegetation with enough open fields around for their daily walks and several trees to scratch themselves against, thus making it closest to the natural habitat of the elephants.
+Water pools have been provided to the elephants with free access for them to bathe and play.

 ECCC and the Elephant Hospital Campus are bordered by the river Yamuna, and surrounded by forested land.
 A 10-minute walk through a lush green field leads our elephants to the river where they enjoy taking long and relaxing dips!